broadinstitute/cellpainting-gallery/documentation/contributing_to_cpg.md

 4) institutional identifier to use for data (e.g. `broad`, `anonymous`)
 5) suggested top level project tag.
 Typically this is a 1 word summary of the project (e.g. cpg0011-lipocyteprofiler, cpg0016-jump, cpg0022-cmqtl) and sometimes also includes the last name of the first author (e.g. cpg0010-caie-drugresponse, cpg0028-kelley-resistance, cpg0031-caicedo-cmvip)

-For existing datasets, please include in your contact:
+For existing datasets, please  the following details include in your contact:

-1) top level project tag that your data corresponds to (e.g. cpg0016-jump)
+1) top-level project tag that your data corresponds to (e.g. `cpg0016-jump`)
 2) approximate data size
 3) components you wish to contribute